 The hearings are conducted in Driver Safety Offices.
 Please click here for a listing of branch offices and field offices located throughout California.

-- the driver committed road rage,
+- you committed road rage,

-- the driver had no auto insurance,
+- you had no auto insurance,

-- their driving record,
+- your driving record,

-- their criminal record,
+- your criminal record,

 - witness testimony (for example, from a health care provider) made under oath, and